 5 Etiquette to observe at a Shinto shrine in Japan

-In this blog post, you will find the 5 etiquette to observe at a Shinto shrine in Japan.
+The 5 etiquette to observe at a Shinto shrine which you find here is just a helping hand for when you visit Japan.
 As a visitor to Japan, you are certain to visit one of the 160,000 shrines and temples and may wish to observe the etiquette that goes along with the culture here.

 The Fushimi Inari and Kiyomizu-dera are among the most famous and touristic destinations in Kyoto, Japan.
 You can read more on Top 5 Places to see in Kyoto here.
 There are many more equally popular and less popular shrines which are dotted throughout Japan.